CSCfi/HPCS/README.md

 | apptainer version 1.2.5 | yes | Unable to decrypt filesystem (no dm_crypt) | Failure (says user namespaces are needed) |
 | apptainer version 1.2.5 | no | Filesystem not recognized | Failure (says user namespaces are needed) |

-Two main reasons to the issues with the encrypted containers :
+Two main reasons for the issues with the encrypted containers :
-- Cannot run as root on a node (no workaround, completely normal)
+- Cannot run as root on a node (no workaround, as this is a feature of HPC environments).
 - User namespaces are disabled on LUMI (for secure reason, [this stackexchange](https://security.stackexchange.com/questions/267628/user-namespaces-do-they-increase-security-or-introduce-new-attack-surface) has some explanations).

-At the end of the day, to secure container's runtime, we would need to open a relative potential breach (by enabling user namespaces on the platform), which isn't so logical and seems not to be possible on some platforms (LUMI, f.e).
+To run encrypted containers as described above, we would need to enable user namespaces on the platform.
+This would require a thorough risk/benefit assessment, since it introduces new attack surfaces and therefore will not be introduced lightly, at least not on on LUMI in the near future.

-Our mitigation to the lack of confidentiality that leaves the unavailability of encrypted containers works in two steps :
+We mitigate the unavailability of encrypted containers in two steps :
 - Encryption of the container at rest (encryption of the image file while stored on the supercomputer, decryption right before runtime)
 - Usage of encrypted FUSE Filesystems in the container.
 This is achieved using `gocryptfs` (actually the same way as Singularity does it for encrypted containers) but only for some mountpoints.
 This for example allows us to certify that the input dataset won't ever be written as plaintext on the node as well as the output data.

-However, again, this limitation has known solutions (cf. user namespaces) that will be leveraged or not on the platforms.
+However, this limitation has known solutions (cf. user namespaces) that will be leveraged or not on the platforms.
 The code was originally written to work with encrypted containers and this code is currently commented out but still available in case of usage on platform supporting user namespaces.
 Another lead that hasn't been explored as of today is [the newest version of Apptainer](https://github.com/apptainer/apptainer/releases/tag/v1.3.0), introducing new behaviour based on setuid.

 ### Client attestation

-When a client shows up to encrypt it's data or container and to give access to it to someone, it's automatically attested, based on it's public IP.
+When a client wants to encrypt its data or container and to give access to it to someone, it's automatically attested, based on it's public IP.
 A workload identity is then automatically created, based on the `sha256sum` of the binary calling the workload API or the image_id of the container where the workload is running (See #5).
-This behaviour represents a problem because this attestation method isn't appliable to every clients :
+This behaviour represents a problem because this attestation method isn't applicable to every client:
 - Client runs containers using cgroupsv1
   - Fine, the docker image_id can be used.
 However, this image_id can be spoofed
 - Client runs containers using cgroupsv2